openfun/richie/docs/cookiecutter.md

 Once you're happy with your site, don't forget to backup your work e.g. by committing it and pushing it to a new git repository.

+## Theming

+Probably you want to change the default theme.
+The cookiecutter adds an extra scss frontend folder with a couple of templates where you can use to change the default styling of the site.
+* `sites/<site>/src/frontend/scss/extras/colors/_palette.scss`
+* `sites/<site>/src/frontend/scss/extras/colors/_theme.scss`

+To change the default logo of the site, you need to create the folder `sites/<site>/src/backend/base/static/richie/images` and then override the new `logo.png` picture.

 ## Update your Richie site factory

 If we later improve our scripts, you will be able to update your own site